 If you stop making payments, though, creditors will usually be open to negotiation.
 They know that if you file for bankruptcy, they're likely to get next to nothing.
 This motivates them to accept the cash you have available as you seek to settle your debts and avoid bankruptcy.

-Of course, there risks when you stop making payments.
+Of course, there are risks when you stop making payments.
 Your credit score can plummet, and creditors can decide to peruse claims through litigation.

 4. Save up Reasonable Lump Sums